Twilytics/Analytics-Application/README.md

 # Twilytics Analytics

-This project was developed for the course "Data Engineering Project - Building real time data pipelines" by [Prof. Dr. David Klotz](mailto:david.klotz@hdm-stuttgart.de?subject=[GitHub]Twilytics) of the Stuttgart Media University by [Alexander Stahl](mailto:as291@hdm-stuttgart.de?subject=[GitHub]Twilytics) and [Johannes Ströbele](mailto:js349@hdm-stuttgart.de?subject=[GitHub]Twilytics).
+This project was developed for the course "Data Engineering Project - Building real time data pipelines" of [Prof. Dr. David Klotz](mailto:david.klotz@hdm-stuttgart.de?subject=[GitHub]Twilytics) at the Stuttgart Media University.
+The data pipeline was developed by [Alexander Stahl](mailto:as291@hdm-stuttgart.de?subject=[GitHub]Twilytics) and [Johannes Ströbele](mailto:js349@hdm-stuttgart.de?subject=[GitHub]Twilytics).

-Subscriptions (e.g. Netflix, Spotify) can be managed using FoxSub.
-Each user can add, edit, and delet its subscriptions.
-Further, users have a dashboard which shows their monthly subscription costs and a profile where they can edit their cost goal.
+The Twilytics dashboard provides insights into the trends on Twitter based on real time data.
+Users can get informations, for example, about how trends change on Twitter in a respective city or how the trends between cities correlate.
+For this samll university project, the cities Stuttgart and Berlin were analyzed.

 ## Getting Started